 Some of the getters and setters handle multiple node types, given that the field is relevant.
 In that case, some field names are considered similar (like kern and width, or data and value).
-In retrospect we could have normalized field names better but we decided to stick to the original (internal) names as much as possible.
-After all, at the LUA end one can easily create synonyms.
+In

 Some nodes have indirect references.
 For instance a math character refers to a family instead of a font.
 In that case we provide a virtual font field as accessor.
 So, getfont and .font can be used on them.
 The same is true for the width, height and depth of glue nodes.
 These actually access the spec node properties, and here we can set as well as get the values.